 - a worshipper who doesn’t worship as much or as well as he used to and who isn’t all that turned on by hipster styles—or by oldsters who can’t manage those styles

-- rationally resistant to the influence of the Roman Catholic institution and difficult to keep from sputtering at the silliness of certain other cult-like and/or ludicrously migsuided denominations
+- rationally resistant to the influence of the Roman Catholic institution (and I find it difficult to keep from sputtering at the silliness of certain other cult-like and/or ludicrously migsuided denominations)

-- an organic/simple/house church advocate who hasn’t yet let go of his traditional church roots
+- an organic/simple/house church advocate who hasn’t completely let go of his traditional church roots

 I don’t believe in “big religion” any more than I believe in careless, obese government, but the former is eternally significant, and the latter is not.
 Churchianity, overblown liturgies, and blind, denominational loyalties consistently abrade my spiritual skin … but the people in the pews in all the church buildings are still God’s creatures, and I care about their destinies.
 The diagram here gives some indication of my opinions and views on secular society and civics, but I really try not to stress too much over the politics of this globe and am not aligned with any political party, taking the stance of a conscientious nonparticipant (e.g., I could never have served in the military because of conflicting spiritual and philosophical convictions) in process but trying to be a good citizen in other ways.